thunderbird/webext-docs/webRequest.rst

 .. role:: code

-Use the <code>browser.webRequest</code> API to observe and analyze traffic and to intercept, block, or modify requests in-flight.
+Use the :code:`browser.webRequest` API to observe and analyze traffic and to intercept, block, or modify requests in-flight.

 .. rst-class:: api-main-section